USCbiostats/uscrbootcamp/README.md

 remotes::install_github("USCbiostats/uscrbootcamp")
 ```

-Once you've installed the package, install the course with
+Once you’ve installed the package, install the course with

 ``` r
 uscrbootcamp::install_course("path/to/your/computer")
 ```

-Replace "path/to/your/computer" with where on your computer you want the course installed.
+Replace “path/to/your/computer” with where on your computer you want the
+course installed.